Pedro Castellanos: Career

 Castellanos was known for his talent and versatility, as well as a clever eclecticism.
-Together with his classmates Luis Barragán, Ignacio Díaz Morales, and Rafael Urzúa they established the Tapatia School of Architecture movement (1928–1936), and Castellanos became known as a proponent of ‘traditional modernity’ (a return to traditional values while also acknowledging contemporaneity).
+Together with his classmates Luis Barragán, Ignacio Díaz Morales, and Rafael Urzúa they established the Tapatia School of Architecture movement (1928–1936), and Castellanos became known as a proponent of 'traditional modernity' (a return to traditional values while also acknowledging contemporaneity).
 According to Julio de la Peña, Castellanos was "a precursor of contemporary architecture, the most authentic, with a very vivacious architecture, yet without losing a certain simplicity".

-While developing in the field of architecture, Catellanos continued his religious vocation, joining the convent of Franciscan friars in Aguascalientes, in 1938.
+While developing in the field of architecture, Castellanos continued his religious vocation, joining the convent of Franciscan friars in Aguascalientes, in 1938.
 Two years later he returned to Guadalajara, ordained a priest, and in the 1940s he headed the Diocese Commission on the Arts.
 He built a series of religious buildings around the state, including the Parroquia de Nuestra Señora del Rosario (Guadalajara), the Main Seminary, the chapel at Ciudad Granja, and the churches of Solitude, Holy Cross, and the Sacred Heart, as well as others in small towns.

 Two of his best known and appreciated works are: the house of the Rébora family (2052 Lerdo de Tejada; built in 1934), and the Aranguren residence, also in Guadalajara.
 In general, one must also highlight his residential compounds, which combine the local tradition of the patio, while allotting great individuality to each unit.
 The old market of San Juan de Dios (no longer in existence) is also one of his works.

 At his death in 1961, the College of Architects honored him with a post-mortem honoris causa distinction, for a life devoted to the production of architecture.